demczenko/Components/README.md

 ## Caveats!

-Every complex component folder contains css file where can be duplicated some styles.
+Every complex component folder contains css file in which some styles can be duplicated.

 Example:
 You have newsletter with 4 categories and Intro section.